 How many of us are standing in line wanting to harvest fields?
 The Occupational Outlook Handbook is a government resource that anticipates demand for every job in the country, even though some jobs go by different names.
 Here's what it says about farm work:

 "Smaller farms that sell their products directly to consumers through venues such as farmer’s markets might create some new opportunities for agricultural workers.
 These direct-to-consumer farms have grown in popularity, and farmers at these operations may hire agricultural workers as an alternative to expensive machinery.

-"Job prospects for agricultural workers—especially farmworkers and laborers and agricultural equipment operators—should be very good because . [bold added by me]
+"Job prospects for agricultural workers—especially farmworkers and laborers and agricultural equipment operators—should be very good because workers frequently leave the occupation due to the intense physical nature of the work. [bold added by me]